peparhugo/data-science/_posts/2020-06-10-geospatial-data-through-apis.md

 ## Data

 You will need to see how an API fires for some webpages where there is limited documentation.
 There is limited documentation for the City of Regina's
-GIS data, so we will use the inspect function of our browser to see how the data is loaded into maps.
+GIS data, so we will use the inspect function of our browser to see how the data is retrieved for the map.

 First, we'll need to navigate to the City of Regina's Open GIS website [https://opengis.regina.ca/arcgis/rest/services](https://opengis.regina.ca/arcgis/rest/services).